openrewrite/rewrite/README.md

 Other IDEs or versions of this IDE can be made to work.
 These are one set of versions we know works:

-* IDEA version:  2020.3.2
+* IDEA version:  2021.1.3

 You must set the `-parameters` compiler flag to run Rewrite tests.
+If your system does not have UTF-8 as its default character encoding (e.g., Windows) you must also add `-encoding utf8`.
-Add this to the "additional command line parameters" field in IntelliJ -> Preferences -> Build, Execution, Deployment -> Compiler -> Java Compiler.
+Add these to the "additional command line parameters" field in IntelliJ -> Preferences -> Build, Execution, Deployment -> Compiler -> Java Compiler.